 \section{Abstract}

 Quantum thermalization is well understood via the Eigenstate Thermalization Hypothesis (ETH).
 The general form of ETH, describing all the relevant correlations of matrix elements, may be derived on the basis of a `typicality' argument of invariance with respect to local rotations involving nearby energy levels.
 In this work, we uncover the close relation between this perspective on ETH and Free Probability theory, as applied to a thermal ensemble or an energy shell.
-This mathematical framework allows one to express in an unambiguous way high order connected correlation functions (here identified as free cumulants) in terms of standard correlation functions.
+This mathematical framework allows one to reduce in a straightforward way higher-order correlation functions to a decomposition given by minimal blocks, identified as free cumulants, for which we give an explicit formula.
 This perspective naturally incorporates the consistency property that local functions of ETH operators also satisfy ETH.
-The present results open a direct connection between quantum thermalization and the mathematical structure of Free Probability, thus offering the basis for insightful analogies and new developments.
+The present results uncover a direct connection between the Eigenstate Thermalization Hypothesis and the structure of Free Probability, widening considerably the latter's scope and highlighting its relevance to quantum thermalization.

 {\bf{Introduction}} - The current framework for understanding the emergence of thermal equilibrium in isolated quantum systems goes under the name of the \emph{Eigenstate Thermalization Hypothesis} (ETH).
 Early works of Berry \cite{berry1977regular}, Deutsch \cite{deutsch1991quantum} and Srednicki \cite{srednicki1994chaos} recognized the importance of understanding the eigenstates of chaotic systems a pseudo-random vectors that encode microcanonical ensembles.
 Inspired by Random Matrix Theory (RMT), ETH was then fully established by Srednicki in Ref.\cite{srednicki1999approach}, incorporating some additional structure required to account for non-trivial temperature or time dependences.
 See Ref.\cite{dalessio2016from} for a review.
 According to ETH, the matrix elements of local observables $A$ in the energy eigenbasis $H|E_i\rangle = E_i |E_i\rangle$ are pseudo-random numbers, whose statistical properties are smooth thermodynamic functions.
 In the original formulation, the average and variance read